DCOR-dev/ckanext-dcor_schemas/README.rst

 - Authorization (auth.py)

-  - allow all logged-in users to create datasets, circles, and collections
+  - user: allow all logged-in users to create datasets, circles, and collections
-  - do not allow deleting datasets or resources unless they are drafts
+  - datasets: do not allow deleting datasets unless they are drafts
-  - allow purging of deleted datasets
+  - datasets: allow purging of deleted datasets
-  - do not allow adding resources to non-draft datasets
-  - do not allow bulk_update_delete (e.g. datasets by organization admins)
-  - dataset: do not allow switching to a more restrictive license
+  - datasets: do not allow switching to a more restrictive license
-  - dataset: do not allow changing the name (slug)
+  - datasets: do not allow changing the name (slug)
+  - resources: do not allow adding resources to non-draft datasets
+  - resources: do not allow deleting resources unless they are drafts
-  - resource: only allow changing the "description"
+  - resources: only allow changing the "description"
-  - Do not allow uploading resources with the same name (ckanext-dcor_depot)
+  - resources: do not allow uploading resources with the same name (ckanext-dcor_depot)
-  - Do not allow setting a resource id when uploading
+  - resources: do not allow setting a resource id when uploading
+  - organization: do not allow bulk_update_delete (e.g. datasets by organization admins)

 - Permissions (plugin.py)